NAME

 telescope

-about:about for a list of all these pages.telescope
+internal page.
+See about:about for a list of all these pages. - file://

 entered with load-url